fimoengine/emf-rfcs/text/0005-emf-core-base.md

 >
 > - Effects: Loads a module.
 > - Failure: Fails if `module_handle` is invalid, the load dependencies of the
-    module are not exported or the module is not in an unloaded state.
+    module are not exported, or the module is not in an unloaded state.
 > - Returns: Error on failure.

 ---